It is essential that all candidates read this information before completing the application form.

 Stage 1 Submission of completed application form

-Candidates who have been successful at Stage 1 will be required to play at a live audition.
+Candidates who have been successful at Stage 1 will be required to play on 14 or 15 April 2015 between 10am and 5pm.
 Two contrasting pieces are required, one of which must be from the Classical period.
 If you are playing a work that includes quarter tones you must indicate this on the application form and provide a score on audition day for the jury.
 Otherwise scores are not required.
 The repertoire must not be more than 13 minutes at the most.
 Please do not bring a page turner with you as one is provided.

 Note: Candidates will be heard by different juries at the auditions and finals, but with the same chairman for both juries.
 Your performance at the audition will not be taken into account when the finals jury reaches its decision.
 The decisions of either jury are final and are not open to discussion or correspondence.